The Expanly Playbook

 We use a specific set of cloud-based tools to collaborate and manage our work.

-Our Core Stack: As outlined in Section II, our primary tools are Google Workspace, Slack, Trello, Pipedrive, and Custify/Freshdesk.
+• Our Core Stack: As outlined in Section II, our primary tools are Google Workspace, Slack, Linear, and Hubspot.

 C. Security: Our Shared Responsibility